pljson/pljson/README.md

 **PL/JSON** provides packages and APIs for dealing with JSON formatted data within PL/SQL code.
 General information about JSON is available at http://www.json.org.

+## This is version 2.0
+It is the currently stable PLJSON version

+There is a new version 3.0 (which you can find in branch develop_v3) which is mainly a cleaner version but may break up existing code

+PLJSON evolved from version 1.0 using sys.anydata and worked with early Oracle releases to version 2.0 where sys.anydata was removed and an object oriented design was used but the object design wasn't the most appropriate one and mirrored the objects of version 1.0 so that there was almost 100% compatibility with version 1.0 code

+both PLJSON version 3.0 and version 2.0 are to be maintained together for quite a long time

 ## A demo of things you can do with PL/JSON
 ```
 declare